 Southwest Tech recognizes that students come to college with experiences from other institutions that are equal to the learning in the classroom.

 As part of the admission process, the student provides official transcripts from post-secondary accredited institutions to Student Services.
-The transcripts are reviewed and approved by the Student Success Coach.
+The transcripts are reviewed and approved by the Advisor.
 The grade for the course must be a “C“ (2.0) or better and count toward completion of the program in order to transfer the credit.

 - Due to some program requirements, there may be a time limitation for transferring core credits.
 Check with the program instructor for clarification.